Marketing and Corporate Communications | What’s the Difference?

 - 73% of respondents believe companies are communicating well during Covid-19 and that they want to hear about their products or services.

 We can see from these statistics that corporate communications have a strong impact on marketing efforts.
-And all actions that a company takes are going to sway public perception.
+So actions that a company takes are going to sway public perception.
 And if your corporate communications and brand image aren’t in line, it’s going to make the marketing department’s job of selling products a whole lot tougher.

 Again, it all comes back down to trust levels.